earthlab/earthlab.github.io/_posts/courses/earth-analytics/00-course-overview/sessions/2017-01-01-week-02-time-series-data.md

 Below each plot, describe and interpret what the plot shows.
 Describe how the data demonstrate an impact and / or a driver of the 2013 flood event.

-#### Write clean code
+### Write clean code

-Be sure that you code follows the style guidelines outlined in the [write clean code lessons]({{ site.url }}/courses/earth-analytics/time-series-data/write-clean-code-with-r/)
+Be sure that your code follows the style guidelines outlined in the [write clean code lessons]({{ site.url }}/courses/earth-analytics/time-series-data/write-clean-code-with-r/)

 Be sure to:

 * Label each plot clearly.
-This includes a title, x and y axis labels
+This includes a `title`, `x` and `y` axis labels
 * Write [clean code]({{ site.url }}/courses/earth-analytics/week-2/write-clean-code-with-r/).
 This includes comments that document / describe the steps you take in your code and clean syntax following <a href="http://adv-r.had.co.nz/Style.html" target="_blank">Hadley Wickham's style guide.</a>
 * Convert date fields as appropriate
 * Clean no data values as appropriate
 * Show all of your code in the output `.html` file.

-#### 3. Graduate students: add a 5th plot to your .Rmd file
+#### 4. Graduate students: add a 5th plot to your `.Rmd` file

 In addition to the plots above, add a plot of precipitation that spans from 1948 - 2013 using the `805333-precip-daily-1948-2013.csv` file.
+For you plot be sure to

+1. Subset the data temporally: Jan 1 2013 - Oct 15 2013
+2. Summarize the data: plot DAILY total (sum) precipitation

 Use the [bonus lesson]({{ site.url }}/courses/earth-analytics/week-2/aggregate-time-series-data-r/) to guide you through creating this plot.
-This lesson will give you a more real world experience with working with less than perfect data!

 #### Bonus point (for grads and undergrads)

-Generate and add to your report the plot of precipitation for 1948 - 2013 described above that graduate students have to create.
+Generate and add to your report the plot of precipitation for 1948 - 2013 described above (required for all graduate students).

-Receive a bonus point for:
+Then, receive a bonus point for:

-1. Identifying an anomaly or change in the data that you can clearly see when you plot it and
+1. identifying an anomaly or change in the data that you can clearly see when you plot it and
-2. Suggesting how to address that anomaly in R to clean things up
+2. suggest how to address that anomaly in `R` to make a more uniform looking plot.

 ***

-## Homework due: Feb 1 @ NOON
+## Final submission

-When you are happy with your report, convert your R Markdown file into `.html` format report using `knitr`.
+When you are happy with your report, convert your `R Markdown` file into `.html` format report using `knitr`.
-**Submit your final report to the d2l drop box in both `.html` and `.Rmd` formats by Wed 1 February 2017 @ NOON**
+**Submit your final report to the d2l drop box in both `.html` and `.Rmd`**

 </div>